chaseruskin/verb/docs/src/topic/events.md

 ## Writing custom events

 You can easily write custom events by calling the `capture(...)` function or by wrapping `capture(...)` in another function.
-It is recommended to write in the present when providing values for comments.
+It is recommended to write in the present tense when providing values for comments.